weiyangfb/SparseTensorNote/README.md

 ### A couple caveats with our current system

-- We're keeping track of `nnz`, `sparseDims`, `denseDims` and `coalesced` independently of the indices and values tensors.
+- We're keeping track of nnz, sparseDims, denseDims and coalesced independently of the indices and values tensors.
 For instance, we may need to write the following code to maintain the invariance:
 ```
 _get_sparse_impl(r)->set_indices_and_values(r_indices, r_values);
 _get_sparse_impl(r)->set_nnz(t._nnz());